 MIA = Missing in Action

-After the war it was the psychological effects from the U.S. civilian population, combat events, and the gift that keeps on giving called, Agent Orange.
+After the war, it was the psychological effects from the U.S. civilian population, combat events, and the gift that keeps on giving called Agent Orange.
+Get additional information on the Vietnam War.